 - A lack of coherent record keeping.

 - Prescribing the wrong medication to a patient.

 One of the most significant problems that people have, when they face filing a claim against their GP, is that they have normally been a patient of the same surgery for a long time.
 This loyalty should never be a reason that you do not look into your potential claim.

 If your GP has been negligent, the effects on your life can be catastrophic, and you should start looking for legal advice as soon as possible.

 What are you claiming for?

 If you have decided to move forward with your claim for medical compensation, then you need to know what you are claiming for.
-Any compensation that you eventually receive will be intended to cover the expense of any losses that you have incurred.
+Any compensation that you eventually receive will cover the expense of any losses that you incur.
 These can be practical losses that include:

 - Medical expenses

 However, compensation for medical negligence also takes other damages into account, which often includes some form of compensation for any pain that you are suffering from as a result of GP’s negligence, or a reduction in the quality of your life or reputation.